MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 This example demonstrates querying the current LAPS password on a specific domain controller (`lapsDC`), for the `LAPSCLIENT` computer, requesting that the password be displayed in clear-text form.
-The password was stored in Active Directory in clear-text form and didn't require decryption.
+The password was stored in AD in clear-text form and didn't require decryption.
 The password was returned in clear-text form.

 ### Example 3